Positivity of minuscule quantum K-theory: Introduction

 \begin{thm} Assume that $X$ is cominuscule.
 Then the powers $q^d$ that occur in $[X^u] \star [X^v] \in \QH(X)$ form an integer interval.
 More precisely, $q^d$ occurs in $[X^u] \star [X^v]$ if and only if $[X^v] \leq q^d [X_u] \leq [\pt] \star [X^v]$. \end{thm}

 Postnikov's description of the extreme powers of $q$ in a quantum product on the Grassmannian $\Gr(m,n)$ involves order ideals in the \emph{cylinder} $\Z^2/(-m,n-m)\Z$ that extends the usual $m \times (n-m)$-rectangle of boxes associated with the Grassmannian. \Theorem{qh-powers-intro} can be interpreted as a type-uniform generalization of this construction.
-In fact, $\cB$ turns out to be a distributive lattice, and the join-irreducible elements in $\cB$ can be identified with a set of boxes in the plane that specializes to Postnikov's cylinder in type A. Examples are provided in \Section{quantum-poset}.
+In fact, $\cB$ turns out to be a distributive lattice, and the join-irreducible elements in $\cB$ can be identified with a set of boxes in the plane that specializes to Postnikov's cylinder in type A. Examples are provided in \Section{qshapes}.
+Isomorphic partially ordered sets have been constructed in \cite{hagiwara:minuscule*2, green:combinatorics*1}, where they are used to study to minuscule representations.

 In quantum $K$-theory it is known that the powers of $q$ in any product $\cO^u \star \cO^v$ are bounded above \cite{buch.chaput.ea:finiteness, buch.chaput.ea:rational, kato:quantum, anderson.chen.ea:finiteness}; this is not apparent from Givental's definition of the product in $\QK(X)$. \Theorem{qh-powers-intro} has the following generalization.